martinsins/oecd-decoupling-classifier/README.md

 - **Sources:**
   - World Bank, *World Development Indicators* (GDP growth)
   - Our World in Data, *CO₂ and Greenhouse Gas Emissions*

+Details on raw data acquisition and source URLs are provided in `notebooks/01_build_panel.ipynb`.

 ### Outcome Variable
 A binary indicator `decoupled` is constructed such that: